Can VLMs Predict Future States? Bootstrapping World Models from Inverse Dynamics: Qualitative Cases

 In addition to GPT4o-as-a-judge evaluation, we further employ a diverse set of automatic metrics covering both low-level and semantic fidelity: 1) we compute the \textbf{L1 distance} between the predicted and target observation as a pixel-level metric.
 2) We extract visual features and compute the cosine similarity in their respective embedding spaces for several image encoders, including (\textbf{CLIP-I} and \textbf{DINO}), to assess semantic similarity.
 Additionally, to measure alignment between image content and the action semantics, we compute \textbf{CLIP-T}, the similarity between the edited image and its BLIP-generated caption.
 These metrics are evaluated in addition to GPT4o-as-a-judge metric following previous works in image editing \citep{huang2024smartedit,fang2025got,krojer2024aurora}.
 We report the detailed results with 5 metrics in Table~\ref{tab:main-result-5-metrics}.
 We notice that copy baseline exhibits the best performance as measured by the distance-based and visual encoder-based approach, as indicated in Table~\ref{tab:main-result}.
 This poses a challenge to the reliability of the traditional metrics in fairly evaluating the action-centric image editing task.
 On the other hand, GPT4o-as-a-judge metric robustly assigns $0$ score to Copy, indicating its robustness in detecting copying generation while putting GPT-as-a-judge as the most reliable metric to interpret.

-\subsection{Qualitative Cases}
+\section{Qualitative Cases}

 In this section, we present additional qualitative examples from \textsc{Aurora-Bench} in Figure~\ref{fig:aurora-qualitative-case}.
 We observe several common failure modes in image editing models.
 First, they sometimes fail to preserve the scene from the source observation (e.g., PixInstruct on Action-Genome and MagicBrush).
 Second, some models generate near-identical copies of the source as the target (e.g., GoT on Something-Something).
 Third, producing realistic outputs remains difficult, as seen in GoT’s result on Kubric.
-Finally, maintaining object consistency is also a challenge—SmartEdit alters the object in WhatsUp, and CWM does so in Something-Something.
+Finally, maintaining object consistency is also a challenge—SmartEdit alters the object in WhatsUp, and C-FDM does so in Something-Something.

-Despite the challenges, we also observe several positive editing behaviours from CWM.
-On Action-Genome, CWM correctly predicts spatial changes, such as \textit{opening and closing a drawer}, which requires a strong understanding of the spatial concepts.
+Despite the challenges, we also observe several positive editing behaviours from C-FDM.
+On Action-Genome, C-FDM correctly predicts spatial changes, such as \textit{opening and closing a drawer}, which requires a strong understanding of the spatial concepts.
 In Something-Something, it is the only model to accurately capture the spatial concept of “falling down.”
 On Kubric, it demonstrates basic counting ability by correctly adding one keyboard.
-In WhatsUp, CWM correctly grounds the action to the laptop, while other models mistakenly edit the monitor.
+In WhatsUp, C-FDM correctly grounds the action to the laptop, while other models mistakenly edit the monitor.